apache/spark/docs/core-migration-guide.md

 - Since Spark 4.0, Spark uses `ReadWriteOncePod` instead of `ReadWriteOnce` access mode in persistence volume claims.
 To restore the legacy behavior, you can set `spark.kubernetes.legacy.useReadWriteOnceAccessMode` to `true`.

+- Since Spark 4.0, Spark uses `~/.ivy2.5.2` as Ivy user directory by default to isolate the existing systems from Apache Ivy's incompatibility.
+To restore the legacy behavior, you can set `spark.jars.ivy` to `~/.ivy2`.

 ## Upgrading from Core 3.4 to 3.5

 - Since Spark 3.5, `spark.yarn.executor.failuresValidityInterval` is deprecated.
 Use `spark.executor.failuresValidityInterval` instead.